Docs menutap to expand

 • Speak in complete sentences.
 Transcription is more accurate when you give it structure.

-• Industry terms are recognized.
-Cat 2, IICRC, dehu, HEPA, antimicrobial — Wave's transcription is tuned for restoration vocabulary.
+• Industry terms are fine.
+Cat 2, dehu, HEPA, antimicrobial: restoration vocabulary comes through.

 • Review before sending.
 Dictation is good, not perfect.
-A quick scan catches the occasional misheard word.
+The transcript sits in the message box precisely so you can scan it.